minhDtran/CleaningData/CodeBook.md

 activity.vectorFinal.
 I then combine the activi column into my data frame.
 The code is selectedbig.df [,"Activity"]  = activity.vectorFinal

 4. Step four is to label the data set with descriptive activity names.
 The first column contains the subject name, the second column contains the activity , and the third to the fifty columns contain the mean and the standad deviation of field three to field fifty of my tidy data fields described from my codebook.
-My rcode for combining all of my fifty  columns is as following: tidycolnames = c (saveselectedbigcolnames[50],saveselectedbigcolnames[49],saveselectedbigcolnames[1:48])
+My R code for combining all of my fifty  columns is as following: tidycolnames = c (saveselectedbigcolnames[50],saveselectedbigcolnames[49],saveselectedbigcolnames[1:48])